Gas-Tank Getaways features family attractions within a 6-hour drive from Lake County. Today we are visiting Madison, WI, and the Henry Vilas Zoo.

 If your gang is tired of the local petting zoos and parks and you’re up for a beautiful drive through the rollings hills of Wisconsin, then pack up the kids for a day trip to Henry Vilas Zoo in Madison, Wisconsin.
 Read on for the upsides and downsides of this Gas-Tank Getaway.

-2. Kid Friendly
+It’s Kid Friendly

-3. Extra Fun
+It has Extra Fun

 In addition to having exciting animals, the Henry Vila Park Zoo has one of the best play areas my kids have ever seen!
-The gigantic tree boasts ladders, lookouts, tunnels and slides for all ages.
-As a mom, I especially appreciated the rubberized pavement and mats to protect knees and bottoms of little climbers.
+The gigantic tree boasts ladders, lookouts, tunnels, and slides for all ages.
+As a mom, I especially appreciated the rubberized pavement and mats to protect the knees and bottoms of little climbers.

 Although the zoo is free and the parking is free, the biggest downside is limited parking options.
 The parking lot only has approximately 60 spots that fill quickly and have a three-hour maximum.
 Your alternative is to park your car on the neighborhood streets.
 While the walk isn’t very far, the street parking has a two-hour maximum.
 The zoo is actually small enough to see it all in two hours if you have bigger kids with you.
 In our case, we had lots of little kiddos with short legs and lots of bathroom and snack breaks, so we had to take turns moving cars halfway through the day.
-It’s definitely not a deterrent, just something important to remember if you plan on leaving your lunch in the car or staying all day.
+It’s definitely not a deterrent, just something important to remember if you plan to leave your lunch in the car or stay all day.

 Overall, we had a lovely day visiting this little zoo that was a little drive away.
-Next time I would get there right before it opened to try and park in the lot, and I would plan another activity in Madison to do afterwards to take advantage of this beautiful, family-friendly city.
-What is your favorite thing to do with kids in Madison?
+Next time I would get there right before it opened to try and park in the lot, and I would plan another activity in Madison to do afterward to take advantage of this beautiful, family-friendly city.
+Katie previously had an itinerary for a Day Trip to Madison that has great ideas.